Saint Mary's Band Red Option Port City Second Chance Band Back in Time Big Band

 Lisa Sanderson

 Originally from Prince Edward Island, Lisa Sanderson earned her Music Education degree from the University of Prince Edward Island.
 She has been a member of the UPEI Wind Symphony (3 years principal trumpet), UPEI Jazz Ensemble, UPEI Brass Ensemble, Confederation Centre Brass, PEI Symphony, as well as performed several solo recitals.
-Lisa moved to Saint John in 2003 to begin teaching at Harbour View High School where she has since developed a very successful Instrumental Music Program.
+Lisa plays trumpet in the 8-piece funk band, What the Funk.
+She moved to Saint John in 2003 to begin teaching at Harbour View High School where she has since developed a very successful Instrumental Music Program.

 Jon Fisher